Edward J. Loya, Jr.

 Representative Experience

-• Successfully defended a Texas engineering and energy construction company in a construction arbitration hearing, securing an award in favor of his client’s counterclaim as well as attorneys’ fees. *
+• Successfully tried a case on behalf of a Texas engineering and energy construction company, obtaining a complete defense victory and securing an arbitration award in favor of his client’s counterclaim as well as attorneys’ fees. *

 • Successfully defended a leading Wall Street Bank and senior bankers in multiple FINRA arbitrations in California and New York. *